ThierryGautier/ROBOT_FRDM_KV31F/README.md

 - sheild FRDM-MC-LVBLDC (NXP)
   see https://www.nxp.com/design/development-boards/freedom-development-boards/mcu-boards/nxp-freedom-development-platform-for-low-voltage-3-phase-bldc-motor-control:FRDM-MC-LVBLDC

 All boards can be found in NXP https://www.nxp.com

-# This system is in charge to:
+This system is in charge to:
-- to control two LEGO DC motor
+- to control two LEGO DC motor in charge to move the ROBOT
 - to measure accelaration, speed and orientation with gyroscope, accerometer and magnetometer
 - to communicate through bluetooth to mointor measures with NXP Sensor Fusion Toolbox
 - to communicate to linux board (odroid-N2) with lpuart device at 500 Khz in real time ( fram rate = 50 Hz)